kotaaaa/blog-starter/content/blog/api-to-bigquery-template/index.md

 The process itself is written in Cloud Function.
 The API described in Cloud Function is invoked, and the response data is inserted into BigQuery via Publish to Pub/Sub topics.

 In addition, terraform state file have to be saved in somewhere.
-In this sample, I created "collecting-tf-state", then I save tf state file in this GCS bucket.
+In this sample, I created gcs bucket called "collecting-tf-state". then I save tf state file in this gcs bucket.

 # Before we do

 - GCP project is required.
 If you does not have, please create it.

 # Terraform setting files

+Replace {$GCP_PROJECT_NAME} with the name of your GCP project.

 #### bigquery.tf